cyroxx/SAR-Client/docu/handbook.md

 # Introduction

+## Supported Devices / Browser
+App supports operating systems Windows, OSX, Linux, Android and iOS.
+App is running with different screen breakpoints for Desktop, Tablet and Mobile Devices.

-# install the App
+## Installing the App

-## Microsoft Windows
+- Microsoft Windows
-## Apple
+- Apple
-## Linux
+- Linux

-# update new releases
+## Updating with new releases

-# start the App
+## Starting the App
-1. when you run the App the window "Settings" will open, the database should be: https://sea-watch.cloudant.com/ Close this window.
-2. Login as #, Password: #
+System Settings windows opens automatically.
+The database for working should be: https://sea-watch.cloudant.com/ Press "Close" button and proceed with the login window with username / password.

-If no login is shown, check, if you are still logged in.
-Log out and log in again.
+If no login window is shown, check if you are are still logged in.
-3. Window SETTINGS opens again: push close
+Logout and login again -
+Open the dropdown flyout in the right corner of the navigation bar.
+Select the Logout link.
+App restarts and try again to login.

+# Navigation
+## Header
+You have a navigation bar to navigate to all cases, see the map and create a new case.
+At the right end of the navigation bar you can open with the arrow symbol a flyout to goto the app settings or to logout

+## Footer
+abc
+## Filter on Left-Hand-Side
+- Vehicles
+- Case Status

 # Cases

+Boattype (Rubber, Wood, Steal or other)
-Boattype (rubber, wooden, other) Select the boattype if you know it.
+Select the boattype if you know it.

 Status
 - Critical
 - Rescued